Real, Unbiased Neora/Nerium Review from an Ex-MLMer

 But what if the plant is poisonous to both humans and animals?

 Google it and you’ll see that Nerium oleander technically IS a poisonous plant, to the point it can cause allergic reactions or even kill a child or pet.

-According to Neora, Nerium oleander has been used for more than 1500 years to treat various skin conditions ranging from dermatitis to eczema.
+According to the company, Nerium oleander had been used for more than 1500 years to treat various skin conditions ranging from dermatitis to eczema.

-Neora had also poured money into researching NAE-8 — the “patent-pending age-defying active ingredient” of their now-discontinued flagship product called NeriumAD formula.
+Neora had also poured money into researching NAE-8 — the “patent-pending age-defying active ingredient” of their now-discontinued miracle cream called NeriumAD formula.

 Long story short:

 Convincing the world that Nerium oleander was a “safe” ingredient to use in their products was an uphill battle Neora would never win.

 And partly due to the sheer amount of negative reviews and controversy, the company decided to go in a completely new direction with products containing zero Nerium oleander starting in 2019.

 Another major factor contributing to the new company direction, was a lengthly lawsuit from a former product supplier for Nerium Skincare.